14/11/2025

 Essential Pre-Cleaning Considerations to Keep in Mind

-Don’t rush into the process!
+Don't rush into the process!
+The best cleaner for porcelain tile floors isn't always the strongest one.
 Cleaning porcelain tiles effectively isn't just about scrubbing and achieving a long-lasting shine; it's about preventing damage.
 Before you begin, here are some crucial points to consider:

-• Avoid harsh chemicals: Cleaners containing chlorine, ammonia, or bleach can damage the tile's color and pattern and cause irreversible discoloration.
+• Avoid harsh chemicals: Alkaline cleaner products, acid cleaner solutions, сleaners containing chlorine, ammonia, or bleach can damage the tile's color and pattern and cause irreversible discoloration.

-• No abrasive tools: Avoid steel wool, scouring pads, or stiff brushes to prevent surface scratches.
+• No abrasive tools: Avoid steel wool, scouring pads, or stiff brushes to prevent surface scratches on your porcelain tile surfaces.

 • Skip oil-based cleaners: Wax or oil-based detergents leave a residue that attracts dirt and dulls tiles.